david672orford/tech-for-teaching/typefaces/standard/index.md

 * Comic Sans MS (regular and bold, looks like comic book lettering)
 * Georgia (4 variants, serif)
 * Trebuchet MS (4 variants, sans-serif)
-* Veranda (4 variants, sans-serif, wider than most)
+* Verdana (4 variants, sans-serif, wider than most)

+Georgia and Verdana were produced at the same time by the same designers as complementary serif and sans-serif typefaces.

 Microsoft's intent in releasing the Core Fonts for the Web was to expand the base set of typefaces which all web designers could use